Get the Facts: Busting 4 Modular Building Myths

 Myth: They Are Only Temporary Buildings

 FACT: Temporary modular buildings are often seen at construction sites or near expanding businesses making it understandable why modular buildings may be primarily recognized as temporary solutions.
-While portable modular buildings offer a fast environmentally friendly solution to an urgent need for space; Vanguard Modular leverages Permanent Modular Construction (PMC) to provide an alternative permanent building construction option to meet the broad long-term space needs of businesses, schools, healthcare facilities, and more.
+While portable modular buildings offer a fast environmentally friendly solution to an urgent need for space; BOXX Modular leverages Permanent Modular Construction (PMC) to provide an alternative permanent building construction option to meet the broad long-term space needs of businesses, schools, healthcare facilities, and more.
 PMC solutions are fitted on comprehensively designed and engineered permanent foundations which are always custom installed to precisely meet the specifications of each integrated modular building, resulting in a high quality cohesive structure.

 Myth: Modular Buildings Are For Those With A Low Income

 FACT: Permanent Modular Construction and portable buildings alike provide alternative methods for satisfying space needs and offer a wide range of pricing options, but would not necessarily be considered “cheap.”
 When calculating the investment needed for a modular construction project our clients find that the greatest portion of inherent cost savings is achieved through how quickly the project can be completed, reduced time project management, shortened insurance and safety risk periods, and limited material waste at the factory.
-Vanguard’s clients, large and small, are savvy professionals looking to save time and money but they also demand project performance and consistent quality.
+BOXX’s clients, large and small, are savvy professionals looking to save time and money but they also demand project performance and consistent quality.

 Myth: They Aren’t Structurally Sound